-ENG 3376: Major Genre is a study of poetry, drama, the novel, short fiction, nonfiction prose, or film.
+A study of poetry, drama, the novel, short fiction, nonfiction prose, or film.
 Prerequisite: ENG 1112 and ENG 1130.

-ENG 3385: Major Author is a detailed study of a major author/auteur (or pair of authors/auteurs), such as Chaucer, Milton, Dickens, Brontë, Woolf, Faulkner, Morrison, or Hitchcock.
+A detailed study of a major author/auteur (or pair of authors/auteurs), such as Chaucer, Milton, Dickens, Brontë, Woolf, Faulkner, Morrison, or Hitchcock.
 Prerequisite: ENG 1112 and ENG 1130.

-Students choose three courses from among ENG 2225: English Grammar, ENG 2226: History of the English Language, and/or any upper division ENG courses.
+Students choose two courses from among ENG 2225: English Grammar, ENG 2226: History of the English Language, and/or any 3000 or 4000 level ENG courses.

 Additionally, students in the BA program must fulfill a Foreign Language Requirement, which consists of course work through the 1102 level.
 Students must then either complete an additional 6 credits through the 2202 level OR declare a minor.

 All English degree program students must compile a program assessment portfolio.
 The completed portfolios are to be used as a tool to track each student's performance across a range of assessment tasks within the degree program, and to assess the extent to which the program itself is meeting its designated expectations and outcomes.